 Cancer affects one in three men and one in four women in Australia by the time they are 75 years old.

-Survival rates for many common types of cancers has increased by more than 30 per cent in the past two decades due to treatment improvements and new interventions brought about by research.
+Survival rates for many common types of cancers have increased by more than 30 per cent in the past two decades due to treatment improvements and new interventions brought about by research.

 The annual cost of treating cancer in Australia is more than $2 billion.